nashdean/dirmap/README.md

 # Dirmap

-**Dirmap** is a CLI tool to generate a directory structure mapping.
+**Dirmapper** is a CLI tool to generate a directory structure mapping.
 It provides a visual representation of the directory and file structure, similar to the `tree` command, with support for `.gitignore`-like patterns to exclude specific files and directories.

 ## Features